 High security locks can be a broad term but are generally defined as “locks that provide increased resistance to compromise.”
-The following are general charateristics of high secirity locks as outline and referenced from LockWiki:
+The following are general characteristics as outlined and referenced from LockWiki:

 - Restrictive Keyways – The use of complex keyways to make it harder to insert and maneuver tools within the lock and be able to pick the lock.

 - Key Control – The ability to control and limit the duplication and distribution of keys for a lock by having key bows and warding patterns that are patent protected to prevent unauthorized duplication.
-Keys to high security locks generally require a security card or code and require a specialized key cutting machine.
+Keys generally require a security card or code and require a specialized key cutting machine.

-- Key Differs – High security locks traditionally offer a very high number of real and theoretical key differs to prevent cross keying and allow for complex master keying configurations.
+- Key Differs – Very high number of real and theoretical key differs to prevent cross keying and allow for complex master keying configurations.